rwilliams/jrubywiki/Truffle.md

 ## Installation

-JRuby+Truffle comes as part of most configurations of JRuby - the notable exception is the standard Maven artefacts if you are embedding JRuby.
-When JRuby is installed with Truffle, `-X+T` will switch to Truffle mode.

-## Developing with JRuby+Truffle
-There are instructions for how to setup a working [Eclipse](Using-Eclipse-with-JRuby-Truffle) environment.
-A few recommendations are also available in [Developing with JRuby+Truffle](Developing-with-JRuby-Truffle).

 ### Nightly Builds

 You can download a single tarball for Mac or Linux that includes JRuby and the GraalVM - so you don't even need a JVM installed on your system.